workergnome/collection-faces/README.md

 #### Step Three: Detect the Faces.

 In order to do the facial detection, we're using [OpenCV](http://opencv.org), an extremely powerful open source computer vision library.
 We're going to use it via [openFrameworks](http://openframeworks.cc), a C++ framework for creative coding.
+Installing openFrameworks is straightforward, and [instructions can be found on the openFrameworks website](http://openframeworks.cc/download/).

-Many people use xCode to run openFrameworks, but I prefer using the makefiles instead.
+Many people use xCode to edit and compile openFrameworks applications, but I prefer using makefiles instead.
 The following command should compile the application and then execute it:

 ```bash
 make && make run
 ```

-This application will go through all the images downloaded to detect faces within them.
+Once running, this application will scan through all the images downloaded to detect faces within them.
 Every time it finds a face, it will save out an PNG of the first detected face into the `bin/data/downloaded_faces` directory.

 #### Step Four: Generate the Final Image

-We're using the [Isotope](http://isotope.metafizzy.co) javascript library to build a binpacked grid of the images as a webpage.
-However, we don't actually have a webpage yet, so we'll use another ruby script to generate a webpage for us:
+We're using the [Isotope](http://isotope.metafizzy.co) Javascript library to build a bin-packed grid of the images as a webpage.
+However, since we don't actually have a html file for these yet, so we'll use another ruby script to generate that for us:

 ```bash
 ruby export_image_grid.rb
 ```

-This should create a HTML file for us.
+This should create a HTML file for us at `image_grid.html`.

-In my effort to use as many languages as possible, we're now going to use python's SimpleHTTPServer to host a server for the directory:
+In a misguided effort to use as many languages as possible, we're now going to use python's SimpleHTTPServer to host a server for the directory:

 ```bash
 python -m SimpleHTTPServer 8008
 ```

-This will start serving the files in this directory as webpages.
-We will then open that webpage using [webkit2png](http://www.paulhammond.org/webkit2png/), which will open the webpage and save it as an image.
+This is a clever commandline tool to start serving all the files in this directory as web pages.
+We could open <http://localhost:8008/image_grid> in a browser, but instead we will then open it using [webkit2png](http://www.paulhammond.org/webkit2png/). webkit2png is a tool designed to export PNG images from a website, and so we'll use it for just that.

 In a new terminal window: